 It is easy to lose the memory of who made a piece, particularly when it changes hands.
 Sources that might help in the identification of a piece are many and varied.
 A useful summary of what is available written by Judith, the administrator of this group, can be found here.

 There is also a growing number of experts and specialist collectors in the group; and the image pool is a useful source of information in its own right.
-You can search it for names or initials using the search box in the top righthand corner.
+Identified marks have been arranged in albums in a separate Flickr account where they can be searched and browsed.

 There is no silver bullet: some works are quickly identified, many remain mysteries.
 Sorting out the great and good pieces from the mediocre and bad is one of our challenges, as is guarding against mis-attribution by developing an understanding of individual styles.
 But you never know when something might come along that helps with an ID and enhances the knowledge base.